Please enable JavaScript to view this site.

 The workspace name (this can be edited on this page)

-The type of subscription that the workspace is associated with (either "Group" or "Personal" and either "Limited" for subscriptions using serial-number based machine licenses or "Full" for subscriptions using email-based named-user licenses)
+The type of subscription that the workspace is associated with (either "Group", "Personal", or "Enterprise")

 The number of used and total workspace seats